Sister Wives: Daughter Maddie Reveals Pregnancy, Mariah Shows Off New Girlfriend

 The Sister Wives family is about to get bigger!
 Kody Brown’s daughter Maddie, who is now Maddie Brush, has been sharing photos of her pregnancy on social media, along with husband Caleb Brush and a growing baby bump.
 Meanwhile, another Sister Wives daughter, Mariah Brown, has gone public with her relationship with another woman.

-As People reports, Brown family patriarch Kody Brown – a Nevada business man with four wives and 18 children – is about to become a grandfather for the first time.
+As People reports, Brown family patriarch Kody Brown – a Nevada businessman with four wives and 18 children – is about to become a grandfather for the first time.
 21-year-old Maddie and her husband Caleb are expecting their first child in May, and to commemorate the occasion, they held a woods-themed baby shower.

 Speaking exclusively to People, Maddie explained how her and Caleb’s families are helping the happy couple prepare for the bouncing baby boy.